sushant071996/sushant071996/README.md

 #### Hi there 👋

 I’m a Batchelor of Enginerring(B.E) graduate of 2017 batch.
-I come with an extensive experience of working with different technologies including Web Development, Data Science, Machine Learning and Deep Learning.
+I come with an extensive experience of working with different technologies including Java(SpringMVC),Web Development, Data Science, Machine Learning and Deep Learning.

 I am working as a Software Developer in Mindgate Solution PVT Ltd.